torvalds/linux/Documentation/core-api/kobject.rst

 The release field in struct kobj_type is, of course, a pointer to the release() method for this type of kobject.
-The other two fields (sysfs_ops and default_attrs) control how objects of this type are represented in sysfs; they are beyond the scope of this document.
+The other two fields (sysfs_ops and default_groups) control how objects of this type are represented in sysfs; they are beyond the scope of this document.

-The default_attrs pointer is a list of default attributes that will be automatically created for any kobject that is registered with this ktype.
+The default_groups pointer is a list of default attributes that will be automatically created for any kobject that is registered with this ktype.